 For instance, if somebody unsubscribes your webpage, redirect them to a separate page that hosts surveys that gather feedback from customers on their decisions and that data can be used to make educated choices regarding the subscription model moving forward.

 Some businesses hesitate to host surveys on people for various reasons, but if a customer is lost there isn’t any harm in posing a question before they go.

 #Method 4.
 Enable skip & pause options to subscribers:

-Allowing subscribers to pause or even skip the program for one month promotes them to use these alternatives if they really need a break.
-Once a subscriber opts out, it is much more complicated to get them back and leads to a loss of income rather than a break.
+Allowing subscribers to pause or even skip the program for one month.
+It promotes them to use these alternatives if they really need a break.
+Once a subscriber opts out, it is much more complicated to get them back.
+Moreover, leads to a loss of income rather than a break.

 #Method 5.
 Honor every customer: